 $45

-Sized in S/M/L/XL with a cuffed construction, the Longhouse provides the most precise and secure fit in our test group.
+Sized in S/M/L/XL with a cuffed construction, the Longhouse provides the most precise and secure fit in this guide.
 The longer-than-average crown covers more of the back of the head and ears, which reduces the exposed skin area that loses heat in cold conditions.
 This extended coverage is particularly valuable for alpine approaches and winter hiking where neck and ear exposure to wind and cold is a real discomfort factor.
 The cuff folds down for additional ear coverage or rolls up for a trimmer fit when conditions are milder.

 Pros